cockroachdb/docs/_includes/v22.1/setup/sample-setup-jdbc.md

 The **Connect to cluster** dialog shows information about how to connect to your cluster.

-1. Select **General connection string** from the **Select option** dropdown.
+1. Select **Java** from the **Select option/language** dropdown.
-1. Open the **General connection string** section, then copy the connection string provided and save it in a secure location.
+1. Select **JDBC** from the **Select tool** dropdown.

-    The sample application used in this tutorial uses system CA certificates for server certificate verification, so you can skip the **Download CA Cert** instructions.
+1. Copy the command provided to set the `JDBC_DATABASE_URL` environment variable.

     {{site.data.alerts.callout_info}}
-    The connection string is pre-populated with your username, password, cluster name, and other details.
+    The JDBC connection URL is pre-populated with your username, password, cluster name, and other details.
 Your password, in particular, will be provided *only once*.
 Save it in a secure place (Cockroach Labs recommends a password manager) to connect to your cluster in the future.
 If you forget your password, you can reset it by going to the [**SQL Users** page](../cockroachcloud/user-authorization.html).
     {{site.data.alerts.end}}

 </div>